-For the first two quarters of 2014, the total number of lost workdays decreased 26 percent from the same time period in 2013.
-There were three incidents involving snow or ice conditions that accounted for 28 percent of the lost workdays.
-These occurred in the Northeast, Kansas City and Central districts.
-Another 22 percent of the lost workdays was attributable to two incidents involving lifting MoDOT equipment or materials.
+For the first quarter of 2014, the total number of lost workdays rose 2 percent from the same time period in 2013.
+There were three incidents involving snow or ice conditions that accounted for 32 percent of the lost workdays.
+These occurred in the Northeast and Kansas City districts.
+Another 31 percent of the lost workdays were attributable to two incidents involving lifting or pushing MoDOT equipment or materials.
 These occurred in the Southwest and Southeast districts.
-One motor vehicle incident in the Southeast District accounted for 8 percent of the lost workdays.
+One motor vehicle incident in the Southeast district accounted for 12 percent of the lost workdays.
 This incident was caused by a third party.